 The barriers to sustainable innovation

 The Netherlands is on a mission: to be completely independent of fossil fuels and scarce primary resources by 2050.
 To create a circular economy in which there is no longer any waste.
 Quite a challenge, but how do we achieve that?
-By working in a new manner.
-This involves new materials, products, and production processes.
+By working in a new way.
+This involves new materials, products and production processes.
 But also by reviewing ownership, examining existing business models and renewing our way of thinking.

 DORP’s place in the innovation process

-In DORP we seize this challenge and take the lead.
+In DORP, we seize this challenge and take the lead.
 It is a unique Living Lab where different disciplines take on the adventure, discover new things and innovate.
 DORPlings range from start-ups to artists and from technicians to students.
 The result?
 A rapid flow of concepts and experiments!

 In the form of DORP, with experts, coaches, short inspiration sessions and fully stacked workplaces, we create a place where the circular economy is visualized and experienced.
 Crucial in all this is the possibility, perhaps even the condition, to fail.
-After all, if nothing goes wrong in an innovation process, is the innovation even innovative enough?
+After all, if nothing goes wrong in an innovation process, is the innovation really innovative enough?

 We celebrate making mistakes.
 In fact, it energizes us.
-Together we solve them and create a huge learning curve.
+Together, we solve them and create a huge learning curve.
 This makes DORP the crucial milestone for actually launching circular innovation!